TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             }

          The ordering of the providers is based on the :typoscript:`before` and :typoscript:`after` parameters.
-If you want a provider to be handled before a specific other provider, just set that provider in the :typoscript:`before`, do the same with :typoscript:`after`.
+If you want a provider to be handled before a specific other provider, set that provider in the :typoscript:`before`, do the same with :typoscript:`after`.

          .. note::